-Since the color temperature of the light is cold white, the S/P ratio is quite high in value.
+Since there is a lot of blue in the spectrum, the S/P ratio is big.
 More info will come in a separate article.

 Chromaticity diagram

 The chromaticity space and the position of the lamp's color coordinates in it.